robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the static library API is used, Robot Framework uses reflection
-to find out what public methods the library class or module
+to find out what public methods the library class or module contains.
-implements.
-It will exclude all methods starting with an underscore,
+It will exclude all methods starting with an underscore, and with Java
-and with Java libraries also methods that are implemented only in
+libraries also methods implemented only in the implicit base class
-`java.lang.Object` are ignored.
-All the methods that are not
+`java.lang.Object`.
+All the methods that are not ignored are considered
-ignored are considered keywords.
-For example, the Python and Java
+keywords.
+For example, the Python and Java libraries below implement
-libraries below implement single keyword :name:`My Keyword`.
+a single keyword :name:`My Keyword`.

 .. sourcecode:: python